AlexMykhailenko/React-Todo-App/README.md

  - `npm i`

 ## NPM Commands
-To run locally run - `npm start` and head to localhost:3000
+To run locally - `npm start` and head to localhost:3000

 To create the build: - `npm run build`